scalacenter/course-management-tools/docs/getting_started.md

 - *Build and maintain code that will be used during a live-coding session*:
   - maintain a series of "checkpoints"
   - track the checkpoint history in **_git_**
-  - provide for a safetynet by given a user the option to revert to a checkpoint that is known to _"work"_
+  - provide for a safetynet by giving a user the option to revert to a checkpoint that is known to _"work"_
   - save any changes made during the session for later retrieval